Silver Fir Essential Oil

 Steam distillation of the needles and twigs reportedly produces a yield of between 0.25% and 0.35% colourless, or pale yellow essential oil.
 The fragrance of the oil is sweet-green, slightly fruity and balsamic, and very reminiscent of the fresh needles.
 An absolute is also produced in France which is often referred to as Absolu d’Aiguilles.

 Benefits of silver fir essential oil

 Together with its close relative pine needle (Pinus sylvestris), silver fir essential oil does not appear to be very popular in the world of aromatherapy despite its many benefits.
-Nonetheless, it has powerful antiseptic properties that can be put to great use during the cold and flu season, – vaporising it helps to stop the spread of infection and clears a stuffy nose at the same time.
+Nonetheless, it has powerful antiseptic properties that can be put to great use during the cold and flu season, – vaporising it helps to stop these conditions from spreading and clears a stuffy nose at the same time.

 The extracted essential oil has a wide range of therapeutic properties including analgesic, antiseptic, astringent, balsamic, decongestant, deodorant, diuretic, expectorant, immuno-stimulant, rubefacient, stimulant, tonic, vasoconstrictor and vulnerary.

 Its rubefacient and diuretic properties are ideal in combination with massage for such conditions as muscular aches and pains, arthritis, rheumatism, fluid retention and cellulite.
 Silver fir has a mild analgesic action that really seems to help ease stiff joints and muscles, whilst acting as a tonic to the whole system.

 This tonic action also helps boost the emotions, bringing upliftment to downheartedness, negativity, sadness, stress and nervous exhaustion.
 When vaporising the oil, for me the fragrance is always reminiscent of a walk in a coniferous forest – uplifting, refreshing and highly rewarding.